LighthouseUK/docker/app_engine_py/dev/README.md

 *Note: the bootstrap script assumes you have a volume with a mount point of `/src`.
 It will create a symlink from `/src/demo_app` to `/home/app/src`.*

+###Update 2015/03/25:
+For anyone having issues getting the bash script to run:
+ - `docker run --rm -ti -P --volumes-from lh-projects --name=demo_app --entrypoint=/bin/bash lighthouseuk/gaepy-dev-server:1.9.18`
+ - `bash /home/app/bootstrap_gae.sh [NAME OF SRC DIR FROM MOUNTED VOLUME] --host=0.0.0.0`

+There is a bug in the DockerFile which we will aim to fix ASAP.

 For anyone that wants to see the Dockerfiles used, we have a [repo][1].
 This particular image was built from the Dockerfile in `app_engine_py/dev`.